 By Nick Nilsson

 Here's a list of the training "rules" I break on a regular basis, both in muscle-building training and in fat-loss training.

 1. I do high reps for building muscle

 High reps are GREAT for building the legs.
 The leg muscles are built for moving loads and actually thrive on higher rep ranges with moderate to relatively heavy weight.

 High reps (100 per set) can also be used to develop slow-twitch muscle fibers and to increase capillary density in the muscles, which improves blood flow, increases nutrient transportation and gives you a fantastic pump.

-I use this type of training in my Mad Scientist Muscle program.
+I use this type of training in my Metamorphosis program.

 2. I do low reps for fat loss